-Campus Safety Officers consistently patrol campus on foot and in a vehicle at random times during the daytime and evening hours seven days a week.
-During these patrols, officers will ensure campus buildings are secured according to the hours of use throughout the year.
+Campus Safety officers consistently patrol campus on foot and in a vehicle at random times during the day-time and evening hours seven days a week.
+Included in these patrols, officers will ensure campus buildings are secured according to the hours of use throughout the year.
 Officers ensure exterior doors and windows are secured, then conduct an internal inspection to verify the doors to sensitive areas are locked to prevent unauthorized access.
-Motion-activated cameras monitor access points and the key areas on campus.
-Recorded activity is stored for up to 28 days and can be reviewed to assist in investigations of crimes or incidents.
+Motion-activated cameras monitor access points at key areas on campus.
+Recorded activity is stored for up to 24 days and can be reviewed to assist in investigations of crimes or incidents.
+During patrol rounds, Campus Safety officers also monitor exterior and interior lighting and address any safety issues which are noted on these rounds.

 In 2014, Maine Maritime Academy upgraded the security systems for Curtis Hall, the primary residence hall on campus.
 Proximity card readers, door-prop alarms and motion activated cameras have been installed at each entrance providing secured access to this residence hall.
-Residents of Curtis Hall may use their ID cards to gain access to the building through all exterior doors from 6:00 am - 11:00 pm, seven days a week.
-After 11:00 pm, their ID cards allow access to Curtis Hall through the main entrance only.
-The Curtis Hall front desk is located at the main entrance of the building and is staffed by Residential Life or Campus Safety personnel seven day a week.
-All other MMA students are given access to Curtis Hall from 7:30 am - 11:00 pm, seven day a week through the main entrance only.
+Residents of Curtis Hall may use their ID cards to grant them access to the building through all exterior doors from 6:00 am - 11:00 pm Monday-Friday and 8:00 am -11:00 pm Saturday-Sunday.
+After 11:00 pm, their ID cards grant them access to Curtis Hall through the main entrance only.
+The Curtis Hall front desk is located at the main entrance of the building and is staffed by Residential Life personnel seven days a week during the academic year.
+The Curtis Hall front desk is staffed Monday-Friday 8:00 am - 1:00 am and Saturday and Sunday from 8:30 am - 1:00 am.
+All other MMA students are given access to Curtis Hall during regular business hours, Monday-Friday from 8:30 am - 4:30 pm through the main entrance only.
 Employees who have an office in Curtis Hall, provide a service to the residents or have legitimate business needs are given access to the building through their ID card.
-All other employees are given access to Curtis Hall through their ID card.
-All other employees are given access to Curtis Hall through their ID card.
 All other employees are given access to Curtis Hall through the main entrance during normal business hours.

-In the summer of 2015, Maine Maritime Academy add proximity card readers and door-prop alarms at each entrance to both Commons apartment-style residential buildings.
+In the summer of 2015, Maine Maritime Academy add proximity card readers and door-prop alarms at each entrance to The Commons apartment-style residential buildings (2).
 The exterior doors are locked twenty four hours a day, seven days a week.
-Only students living in these buildings and certain MMA employees have access to these buildings through their MMA ID card.
-In 2012, Windlass House was used as temporary student housing, but has since been reassigned to faculty offices and campus safety.
+Only students living in these buildings and certain MMA employee have access to these buildings through their MMA ID card.

 The Maine Maritime Academy Waterfront Campus and dock are also monitored by a surveillance camera and routinely patrolled by a Campus Safety Officer.
 The Training Ship State of Maine is subject to stringent access control polices established by the Maritime Administration.
-Watch Standers on duty prevent unauthorized individuals from boarding the vessel.
+Watch Standers on duty prevent access to the vessel by unauthorized individuals. .